 How will the project be funded?

-The total project cost will be approximately $40 million.
+The total project cost will be approximately $44 million.
 There is currently $17 million in the approved Capital Improvement Program (CIP) budget.
 Additionally, the City has received a state grant of $1.25 million and other federal grant requests have been made.
-The remaining funds may come from additional CIP funds, fundraising efforts in the community, and council-manic bonds approved by City Council.
+The remaining funds will come from additional CIP funds, fundraising efforts in the community, and council-manic bonds approved by City Council.
 This bond will not require voter approval or increase taxes and will utilize future revenues to pay the bonds.